 Thank you for your willingness to share your expertise with other NASFAA members.
+As you construct your proposal, we urge you to construct your session with an eye toward inclusion, ensuring speakers from all different backgrounds — particularly those from marginalized groups — are represented.
 The information below will provide you with helpful information as you plan your presentation.

 How to Submit a Proposal

-- The Conference Program Task Force will review all submissions in November and make selections for inclusion on the program.
+- The Conference Program Task Force will review all submissions in the fall and make selections for inclusion in the program.

 - Submitters will be notified of status after the selection process has taken place.